CTRLab-WashU/HM_iOS_ARC_Core/Arc/README.md

 Environments:

 	- ACEnvironment is a protocol that allows you to set various configurations such as where data is sent, language, how data is stored and so on.
 This file is intended to set subclasses for the Arc.shared interface.
+      - If you add a configuration, make sure to add the configuration to the parent protocol ARCEnvironment.
+You can set a default to prevent errors, or not, this will require updating other apps and adopting the new configuration before you can safely run again.